60% off our 21st Century Classroom online course for a limited time only! 🎉

 While students are researching, I also have them search for the answers to target questions that I pre-wrote for them.
 Here, students applied the paraphrasing and direct quoting skills they practiced earlier in the week, as well as cited the source where they found the information.
 The information they gather in this segment of the lesson will eventually become the content of their video reports.

-6. Elaborate: Create an Adobe Express Video
+6. Elaborate: Create an Adobe Spark Video

-7. Creating Video Reports in Adobe Express
+7. Creating Video Reports in Adobe Spark Post

 Select 'Create a Project'